Most US stocks fall, but Nvidia keeps Wall Street near records

 Stocks of big U.S. banks, meanwhile, were mixed following their latest profit reports.

-JPMorgan Chase fell 0.9% despite reporting a stronger profit than analysts expected, as CEO Jamie Dimon warned of risks to the economy because of tariffs and other concerns.
+JPMorgan Chase slipped 0.4% despite reporting a stronger profit than analysts expected, as CEO Jamie Dimon warned of risks to the economy because of tariffs and other concerns.

-Citigroup rose 1.6%, and Wells Fargo fell 5.3% following their profit reports, which also topped analysts' expectations.
+Citigroup rose 3% following its better-than-expected profit report.
+But Wells Fargo fell 5.4% following its own, as it trimmed its forecast for an important way that it makes money.

 In stock markets abroad, indexes slipped in Europe after a mixed session in Asia.
 Indexes rose 1.6% in Hong Kong but fell 0.4% in Shanghai after a report said China's economic growth slowed only slightly last quarter despite pressure from Trump's tariffs.